Florida set to resume visits to long-term care facilities

 - No minors will be allowed to visit at this time

-- No facility can allow visits until 14 days have passed without a confirmed coronavirus case from a resident or staff member unless the visitor is an "essential care" member
+- No facility can allow visits until 14 days have passed without a confirmed coronavirus case from a resident or staff member unless the visitor is an "essential caregiver"

-The governor said the rules to all allow visits will likely to be put into effect on Tuesday, but it will be up to each facility to be ready to abide by these rules.
+“The Task Force thoughtfully constructed a blueprint for the safe reopening of long-term care facilities," said DeSantis.
+"Limiting visitation at these facilities was a very difficult decision that took an emotional toll on families and residents, especially on those who suffer from cognitive impairments such as Alzheimer’s.
+With the right precautions in place, I'm confident we can safely re-open visitation at these facilities and reunite families who have been so patient throughout this process."

+Click here to read the full 14-page list of recommendations released by the task force to allow visits to long-term care facilities in Florida.

 Scripps Only Content 2020